Aviral1104/Cost-of-living-index/README.md

 # Cost-of-living-index

+This approach combines dimensionality reduction through PCA with linear regression to create a predictive model for the Cost of Living Index.
+By using PCA, the model can capture the most important aspects of the economic indicators while potentially reducing noise and overfitting.

 ## Model Performance:

   - R-squared Score of 0.97, indicating that the model explains about 97% of the variance in the Cost of Living Index.